kostasbel96/Exercise1-NodeJS-Coding-Factory/README.md

 3. Run the project: Start the Node.js application with: node index.js

+4. Copy connection string of mongodb to .env file as MONGODB_URI

-4. Open a browser and type http://localhost:3000/
+5. Open a browser and type http://localhost:3000/

 Make sure Node.js is installed on your system.